jamhwang/engineering-portfolio/README.md

 # Engineering Portfolio — James Hwang

-Curated portfolio of **production-style engineering projects** focused on cloud infrastructure, endpoint operations, automation, and security-aware operational tooling.
+Curated portfolio of **production-style engineering projects** focused on cloud infrastructure, IT operations, automation, and security-aware operational tooling.

-These repositories are designed to be **reviewable and runnable** (locally or via mock modes where applicable), and to demonstrate how I structure tools intended for real operational use — not one-off scripts.
+These repositories are designed to be **reviewable and runnable**, and to demonstrate how I structure tools intended for real operational use — not one-off scripts or labs.

 ---